WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 ## Identifying Vulnerabilities
 First, we need to identify if this page is vulnerable to sql injeciton.<br><br>
 In this case, we already have the source code.
 View the source code and search for the line that handle the SQL query.
-Usually the developer will named the variable with $query or $q.
+Usually the developer will named the variable with `$query` or `$q`.

 ![image 2](./img/image2.png)

 Based on how the code wrote, we know that the page is vulnerable to sql injection.
-Another way to identify is by inserting a special character like ' or " in the input field.
+Another way to identify is by inserting a single quote `'` in the input field.
 Then you will see there is an error respond on the page.

 ![image 3](./img/image3.png)